 Minors in Art History & Visual Studies, Art Studio, Photography, and Digital Media Design

 Students from any college may choose to minor in one of the three Art Studio minors (Art Studio, Photography, and Digital Media Design), or Art History and Visual Studies.
 For Art Studio, they may choose between a broad-based introduction to studio arts or a more focused concentration in a specific medium such as ceramics, drawing, intermedia, fiber, painting, printmaking, or sculpture.
-All prospective minors should seek advice from an Art Studio faculty member.
 To earn a minor in Art Studio, students must complete 20 hours.